• Skip to primary navigation

 I've hiked all over this great country of ours - Yellowstone, Joshua Tree, Mt.
 St. Helens, The Grand Canyon, Tamales Point, Grand Teton, the San Ysidro Mountains, Lombard Street in San Francisco and now Yosemite.
 No matter how dramatic, varied or stunning the backdrop might be, there is one running theme throughout my hiking thoughts - "What are we eating after this hike?".

-Here in the jagged mountains that border Santa Barbara, I always crave tacos and a crispy cool beer after a hot and dry hike.
+In the jagged mountains that border Santa Barbara, I always crave tacos and a crispy cool beer after a hot and dry hike.
 After a rainy hike along Crater Lake in Oregon, I just wanted a hearty bowl of soup and crusty bread.
-In Yellowstone visions of Huckleberry Pie danced in my head - you can read all about that magical trip here.
+In Yellowstone visions of Huckleberry Pie danced in my head.
 And recently in Yosemite, all I could think of were these Almond Butter Oatmeal Chocolate Chip Cookies.

 We just got back from a weekend getaway to one of our national treasures, Yosemite National Park.
 It was majestic, awe inspiring and like nowhere else I've ever been.
 We hiked 4 Mile Trail, a 4.6 mile trail that begins at the valley floor and climbs 3200 ft. in elevation to Glacier Point.
 Due to the steep, mountainous conditions it's quite strenuous but if you're up for a challenge, the 9+ mile roundtrip hike is an ideal way to experience some of the most sweeping and sought-after views throughout Yosemite.
 Along the switchbacks of the 4.6 mile hike back down, my mind switched back and forth from an overwhelming sense of awe to a hunger induced longing for these Almond Butter Oatmeal Chocolate Chip Cookies.